Growing herbs for cooking is another gardening project that yields plenty of satisfaction.

 Annual herbs:

-Annuals such as dill, chervil and cilantro are easy to grow from seed.
-They are ready for harvesting several weeks to a couple of months after sowing.
+Annuals such as dill, chervil and cilantro are easy to grow from seed, and ready for harvesting several weeks or a couple of months after sowing.

-You can buy them as transplants, but you will get stronger, bushier annual herbs if you grow them from seed.
+You can buy them as transplants, but for most types, you will get stronger, bushier annual herbs if you grow them from seed.
+However, basil is an exception – it grows very well from transplants.

-Annual herbs flower and go to seed quickly, and that's when their leaves tend to lose flavour.
+Annual herbs flower and go to seed quickly, and then their leaves tend to lose flavour.
 For a fresh supply, replant every 3 weeks into early or mid August.
-To harvest, snip off leaves, or pull entire plant.
+To harvest, snip off leaves, or pull the entire plant.

 Perennial herbs:

-While you can grow some perennial herbs from seed, it's generally not worth it if you only need a few plants because it takes more than one season to get a good harvest.
+While you could try to grow some of them from seed, it’s generally not worth it.
+The reason: it takes more than a season to get most perennial herbs to grow big enough from seed for a decent harvest.